Grant-Giesbrecht/DDF/Syntax.md

 __TODO: Fix C++, Python, to remove comments as first step?__

-Variable statements are the primary means of storing data in KV files.
+Variable statements are the primary means of storing data in DDF files.
 Inline variable statements define a single variable on a single line.
 They follow the basic format of `$type$ $name$ $data$ (;)(?$variable-description$)`.
 The ending semicolon is optional, as is a variable description.
 Note that matrices of matrices (eg. `m<m<d>>`) are *not* supported or required.
 A 2D matrix uses the same declaration as a 1D matrix, however 3D matrices are not supported in version 2.0.

   * ### Data types:
-  The available data types in KV files are double precision floats, strings, booleans, and matrices of any one data type.
+  The available data types in DDF files are double precision floats, strings, booleans, and matrices of any one data type.
 Type is indicated with a single letter.
 Matrices accept the data type in angle brackets.

   Ex `m<d>` indicates a matrix (1D or 2D) of doubles.